 - Automatic restarts are scheduled to occur outside of active hours whenever possible to minimize disruption, but will begin if the device is off during the timeframe the next time the machine is logged in.

-Dell Command Update is used to manage Dell-specific driver, BIOS, and firmware updates.
+Dell Command Update, in conjunction with Microsoft Endpoint Configuration Manager (MECM), is used to manage Dell-specific driver, BIOS, and firmware updates.

 Key details: